riccardobertolini/bun-nextjs/README.md

-# Next.js with Bun runtime
+# Next.js with Bun runtime!

 This is a [Next.js](https://nextjs.org/) project bootstrapped with Bun.